SMTG-Bham/ShakeNBreak/docs/Tips.rst

   the rare cases where this occurs, you should rename the folder(s) to :code:`Bond_Distortion_X_High_Energy` and :code:`ShakeNBreak` will subsequently ignore them.

-If the calculation outputs show that the relaxation is proceeding fine, without any errors, just not converging to completion, then other input settings such as the ionic relaxation algorithm (:code:`IBRION` in :code:`VASP`), electronic minimisation algorithm (:code:`ALGO` in :code:`VASP`) or real space force projection (:code:`LREAL` in :code:`VASP`) should be adjusted to aid convergence.
+- If the calculation outputs show that the relaxation is proceeding fine, without any errors, just not converging to completion (i.e. residual forces), then :code:`ShakeNBreak` will consider the calculation converged if the energy is changing by <2 meV with >50 ionic steps.
+Alternatively, convergence of the forces can be aided by:
+    - Switching the ionic relaxation algorithm (e.g. change :code:`IBRION` to :code:`1` or :code:`3` in :code:`VASP`)
+    - Reducing the ionic step width (e.g. change :code:`POTIM` to :code:`0.02` in :code:`VASP`)
+    - Tightening/reducing the electronic convergence criterion (e.g. change :code:`EDIFF` to :code:`1e-7` in :code:`VASP`)
+    - Switching the electronic minimisation algorithm (e.g. change :code:`ALGO` to :code:`All` in :code:`VASP`), if
+      electronic concergence seems to be causing issues.

-In the other rare case where all distortions yield high energies, relative to the :code:`Unperturbed` structure, this is typically indicative of an unreasonable defect charge state (with the extreme excess charge inducing many false local minima on the PES). :code:`ShakeNBreak` will print a warning in these cases, with advice on how to proceed if this is not the case and the charge state is reasonable.
+In the other rare case where all distortions yield high energies, relative to the :code:`Unperturbed` structure, this is typically indicative of an unreasonable defect charge state (with the extreme excess charge inducing many false local minima on the PES). :code:`ShakeNBreak` will print a warning in these cases, with advice on how to proceed if this is not the case and the charge state is reasonable (see below).

 Hard/Ionic/Magnetic Materials